Warning (Incubus song)

-"Warning" is a song by American rock band Incubus, released as a single from their fourth studio album, Morning View (2001).
-It reached number three on the US Billboard Modern Rock Tracks chart (now known as Alternative Airplay), number 27 on the Mainstream Rock Tracks chart, and number four on the Bubbling Under Hot 100.
+"Warning" is a song by American rock band Incubus.
+It was released on April 8, 2002, as the third single from their fourth studio album, Morning View (2001).
+The single peaked at No. 3, No. 27 and No. 4 on Billboard's Modern Rock Tracks, Mainstream Rock and Bubbling Under Hot 100 charts, respectively.

 Music video

 The video (set in Sydney, Australia and directed by Francis Lawrence) shows a girl in a hoodie, wearing a digital watch, who stares blankly ahead, apparently oblivious to anyone around her, even though she stands in the middle of crowded areas, namely: